V.A. Annual Evaluations

 Criteria:

-- Teaching excellence relative to all graduates of our program, not simply relative to students graduating in a particular year.
+- Teaching excellence relative to all graduates of our program, not simply relative

-- Originality/excellence of student-developed teaching materials.
+- Originality/excellence of student-developed teaching materials and/or activities.

 V.F.2.
 Don Hake Award for Outstanding Graduate Student Career